top of page

 Won’t you come and converse with Jane?
 She's good company -- on a Friday night, or any night.
 Come for one, two, several, or all.
 Pick the ones you like, but don’t count out the ones you don’t know.
 Richness and beauty fill them all.

-Online seminars in this series will take place on Friday evenings, 5:30-7:00PM Pacific Time.
-Attendees purchase their own books.
+Online seminars in this series will take place on Thursday evenings, 5:30-7:00PM Pacific Time.
+Attendees will be sent books in order.
 Sessions will be facilitated by Eric Stull.
 Groups will be limited to 16 participants and no prior knowledge is required.
 Teachers will be offered CEU credits for participating.
 Each book in the online series is offered as stand-alone or can be grouped into a set for a discount.

 paypal-agora-button.jpg